 – Specific creepage distances between 40 and 55 mm/kV are being supplied in countries such as Dubai, Iran, Saudi Arabia, Tunisia and Egypt for both composite and coated glass insulators.

-5. There is a need to inspect live-line using a workbench in order to have a better view of insulators.
+5. There is a need to inspect live-line using a workbench to have a better view of insulators.

 6. The terminology ‘Special Degradation Zone’ is to be assigned to Fuerteventura Island, which implies installing only silicone-coated glass.